talkiq/gcloud-aio/taskqueue/README.rst

 We're still working on documentation -- for now, you can use the `smoke tests`_ as an example.

-In addition to the `PushQueue` implementation -- which directly maps to the Google Cloud API v2beta2 -- this project implements a Pull Task Queue Manager,
+In addition to the ``PullQueue`` implementation -- which directly maps to the Google Cloud API v2beta2 -- this project implements a Pull Task Queue Manager,
 which: